Berbers

 - Social Media Presence

-- Social media is a powerful tool for cultural expression and advocacy, connecting Berber communities worldwide.
+- Social media is a vital tool for cultural promotion, language preservation, and connecting the Berber diaspora.

 - Challenges

-- Challenges include cultural preservation amidst modernization, language revitalization, and political representation.
+- Challenges include cultural preservation, language rights, economic development, and political recognition within national contexts.

 - Preservation Efforts